KKBAE143/Dockmost/README.md

 1. Make sure you've selected "Docker" as the environment
 2. Verify that the Dockerfile is being used
 3. Check that the environment variables are set correctly
-4. Ensure the disk is mounted at the correct path
+4. Ensure the disk is mounted at the correct path.

 ## First-time Setup